-If you are a doctor or a medical student and want to talk to someone in confidence - Call BMA Counselling on 0330 123 1245.
+If you are a doctor or a medical student and want to talk to someone in confidence - call our Counselling service on 0330 123 1245.
 You don't have to be a member of the BMA to use this service 24 hours a day, seven days a week.

-The Doctor Advisor service runs alongside BMA Counselling and gives doctors and medical students in distress or difficulty the choice of speaking in confidence to another doctor.
+The Peer support service runs alongside BMA Counselling and gives doctors and medical students in distress or difficulty the choice of speaking in confidence to another doctor.

 Find out more